Ohio Army National Guard Black Hawk unit deploys

 |0

-This work, Ohio Army National Guard Black Hawk unit deploys, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ohio Army National Guard Black Hawk unit deploys [Image 10 of 10], by SGT Scott Fletcher, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT